 Moreover, the Recommended Dietary Allowance (RDA) for vegetarians is 1.8 times higher as compared to non-vegetarian.
 This is because of the low bioavailability of plant-based iron (non-heme iron) while animal-based iron (heme iron) is easily bioavailable to the body.

 Interested in losing weight by following easy to follow Indian diet?
-Start by taking a FREE health consultation at your home.
+Start by taking a FREE health consultation.

 Q. What foods are high in iron?